vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

 My general estimate is that donating to a charity reduces the likelihood and amount of funding it will receive from top-up donors in the short term.

+That's partly because of the nature of top-up donations -- they help close funding gaps.